 Perhaps the statement somehow reassures them that they can afford to give their little ones the best that their money can buy: a roomful of toys, a play house in the backyard with two or three rechargeable cars parked near it, or a closet full of branded clothes worn only a few times or not at all because there are just so many clothes in there.

 If you are so inclined to get your child the best, there is no problem with that.
 BUT if you give your child things she doesn’t really need, without regard for delayed gratification and cost which, most of the time you honestly can’t really afford, then there is something that seems to be a problem or would be in the years to come, as the child is growing up.
-Getting your child the latest in audio-technica microphones at guitar center or the newest building blocks box or the newest edition of her favorite toy character is not something we tend to think over getting because the child wants it NOW but if we stop and think for a while and ask yourself if the child truly needs it, would you still get it?
+Getting your child the latest or the newest building blocks box or the newest edition of her favorite toy character is not something we tend to think over getting because the child wants it NOW but if we stop and think for a while and ask yourself if the child truly needs it, would you still get it?

 Perhaps it makes them feel better that they are able to provide for the child’s needs which are actually “wants” and believe me, that big doll the little girl spent five minutes crying for you to buy would be forgotten soon because next week, she will have her eye on a new toy.